genesiscommunitysuccess/docs/docs/03_server-modules/10_integration/09_excel-to-genesis/03_quick-guide.md

     }
   }
 }
 ```
 You can see the complete view file [here](/server-modules/integration/excel-to-genesis/Files/guide-13).

 #### Derived fields
 The conversion has created derived fields - simple calculations based on other fields in the view.
-Our example includes both IF statements and VAL.

 ```kotlin
 derivedField("FINAL_QUANTITY", DOUBLE) {
         // F: I2